DEAP/deap/doc/evo_toolbox.rst

 Other Tools
 ===========
-This section contains references to the helper functions found in the toolbox.
+This section contains references to helper functions found in the toolbox.
+For the moment, users are refered to the examples for how to use those tools.

 Initialization
 --------------

-.. autofunction:: eap.toolbox.Repeat
+.. autoclass:: eap.toolbox.Repeat

+:class:`Repeat` is used in the ``examples/ga_onemax.py`` example.

-.. autofunction:: eap.toolbox.Iterate
+.. autoclass:: eap.toolbox.Iterate

+:class:`Iterate` is used in the ``examples/ga_tsp.py`` example.

-.. autofunction:: eap.toolbox.FuncCycle
+.. autoclass:: eap.toolbox.FuncCycle

+:class:`FuncCycle` is used in the ``examples/gp_adf_symbreg.py`` example.

 Decoration
 ----------